ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntry.md

 ### Fields
 enum DisplayCondition: Represents which of the two conditions that a conversation dict needs to meet (FIRSTTIMER: its first notification was sent and STORYBEAT: its associated GameStoryBeat has occured) before its displayed onscreen.
 This can be represented by a bool right now, but an enum felt cleaner.

+default_display_conditions: A dict to hold what the "waiting for everything" state of do_next_convo is, see below.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.

 convo_slate_scene: Resource path for the ConversationAppSlate